BZAStudent/BT3017-Semester-2-AY25-26-Project/README.md

         ```
         source venv/bin/activate
         ```

-5. Install the required dependencies:
+4. Install the required dependencies:
         ```
         pip install -r requirements.txt
         ```

- 6. Run the Streamlit application:
+5. Run the Streamlit application:
         ```
         streamlit run Home.py
         ```

- 7.Open the application in your browser and explore the Graph Laplacian Visualiser.
+6. Open the application in your browser and explore the Graph Laplacian Visualiser.